qgis/QGIS-Documentation/docs/training_manual/spatial_databases/import_export.rst

 pgsql2shp
 -------------------------------------------------------------------------------

-pgsql2shp is a commandline tool to export PostGIS Tables, Views or SQL select queries.
+pgsql2shp is a commandline tool to export PostgreSQL Tables, Views or SQL select queries.
 To do this under Unix:

 .. code-block:: bash